Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## Static vs dynamic linking

-Let's make sure everyone's on the same page regarding what a shared libray is.

 Consider the structure of a C program.
 It must have one and only one file with an entrypoint function `main` where execution begins; this file may refer to functions, global variables, and datatypes from other files.
 For a C program with multiple files, each file is compiled separately into an object file of machine instructions, specific to a